Deals of the day-Mergers and acquisitions

 ** Australian conglomerate Wesfarmers Ltd said on Sunday it will take a smaller-than-expected stake in supermarket chain Coles when it demerges in November, but will hang on to half of a loyalty card programme to keep its hands on shoppers’ data.

-** A consortium led by U.S. private equity firm KKR & Co signed an agreement to acquire Taipei-listed LCY Chemical Corp in a stock deal that values the firm at $1.56 billion, the companies said on Sunday.
+** A consortium led by KKR & Co agreed to acquire Taipei-listed LCY Chemical Corp in a $1.56 billion stock deal, the companies said on Sunday, marking it the U.S. private equity firm’s first deal in the island in more than a decade.

 ** Australian No. 1 toll road operator Transurban Group said on Sunday it has bid for a 51 percent stake in the country’s biggest transport infrastructure project, a A$16.8 billion ($12.4 billion) tollway through the middle of Sydney.